9.1 The Senior SJI Playbook

 • Prefer transparent governance over informal side deals.

-• Prefer prevention and monitoring over one-time fixes.
+• Prefer prevention and monitoring over a one-time fix.

 • Prefer communication that preserves trust without disclosing confidential facts.

-Senior answers often contain verbs such as assess, convene, partner, recommend, align, evaluate, escalate, and monitor.
-They are not vague.
-They create a decision path and define who must be involved.
-The wrong answer may also use mature words, but it usually skips a fact base, ignores a harmed stakeholder, assumes legal conclusions, or creates avoidable backlash.
+Strong answers use verbs such as assess, convene, partner, recommend, align, evaluate, escalate, and monitor; they define a decision path and who must be involved.
+Wrong answers also use mature language, but they typically skip the fact base, ignore a harmed stakeholder, assume a legal conclusion, or create avoidable backlash.

 The final check is proportionality.
-Senior HR should not over-engineer a minor issue, but SHRM-SCP stems usually describe situations with strategic consequences.
-If the stem mentions executives, culture, risk, labor, pay, expansion, restructuring, analytics, or public trust, expect the best answer to rise above a single policy citation.
+Senior HR should not over-engineer a minor issue, but SCP stems usually describe situations with strategic consequences.
+If the stem mentions executives, culture, risk, labor, pay, expansion, restructuring, analytics, or public trust, expect the best answer to rise above a single policy citation and give leaders a defensible, business-aligned recommendation with an audit trail.

 Test Your Knowledge